 Mr. Torres filed his original complaint on June 24, 2014.
 He seeks damages going back as far as four years from that date, or June 24, 2010.

 The First Amended Complaint alleges as follows:

 If you are an affected employee (or know someone who is), please contact the lawyers for the putative class, Strauss & Strauss, APC.
 Ask for Michael Strauss.
-Or you can simply fill in the contact form to the right.
+Or you can simply fill in the contact form below.

 First Amended Complaint

 "Strauss & Strauss represented me in several cases against a former employer.
 They were taking on a Fortune 500 company that employed some of the world's biggest law firms.
 Michael Strauss and Andrew Ellison beat them every time."Stephen Craig

 - Ayala v.
 Terminix International, Inc.